 Melrose Road Kruse Farms Market is the first major facility on the left.

-You'll see the building with a red roof.
+You will see the building with a red roof.

 Click here for a map and directions.
 Payment: Cash, Check, Debit cards,

-Visa/MasterCard, WIC Vouchers.
+Visa, MasterCard, WIC Vouchers.

 Click here for our Facebook page.